 WAFNL is an international workshop focused on Automata, Formal Languages, Natural Language Processing and Computational Linguistics.
 Its main aim is to encourage cooperation among formal language researches and NLP researchers in Middle Europe; we therefore also invite Master and Doctoral students of formal languages and computational linguistics to participate.

 The workshop will consist of regular papers track, overview and work-in-progress papers track and an open session.
-The workshop is part of the ITAT conference, which takes place in the hotel Tyrapol, Slovakia, from September 18th to September 22nd, 2020.
-The date of the workshop itself is supposed to be from September 18th to September 20th.
+The workshop is part of the ITAT conference, which takes place in hotel Tatrawest, Zuberec, Západné Tatry, Slovakia, from September 23rd to September 27th, 2022.
+The date of the workshop itself is supposed to be from September 24th to September 26th.

 A regular paper presents new scientific results

 - It should be written in English and it must present new results not published elsewhere.

 - If you cross-submit your paper to multiple conferences/journals and it gets accepted and published elsewhere, you must withdraw it from WAFNL before submitting the camera-ready version at the latest.

 - Each paper will be reviewed by 2 reviewers.

 - Accepted papers will be published in the proceedings of ITAT (CEUR proceedings, indexed in Scopus).